adstuart/azure-privatelink-dns-microhack/README.md

 - Open your Azure Cloud Shell and go to the folder ./privatelink-dns-microhack and run the following command

 `terraform destroy`

+- Remove the remaining resource by delete the resource group private-link-microhack-spoke-rg

 Thanks for participating in this Micro Hack!